-SPECIAL REPORT: Inside Mario Draghi's euro rescue plan
+Special Report: Inside Mario Draghi's euro rescue plan

 Riled by some of the public debate about the ECB's plans, Draghi argued that the risks facing the euro zone meant the ECB had to act.
 After a period of intense negotiations, he won out.
 At the September 6 policy meeting, all members of the Governing Council bar Weidmann backed the plan to buy sovereign bonds on secondary markets.

-But Weidmann's stance and the manoeuvering of others sympathetic to his cause ensured any ECB intervention would come with a strong dose of "conditionality".
+But Weidmann's stance and the maneuvering of others sympathetic to his cause ensured any ECB intervention would come with a strong dose of "conditionality".

 Beginning his news conference with a wry smile, Draghi announced: "Under appropriate conditions, we will have a fully effective backstop to prevent potentially destructive scenarios."